 If you want to find a hosting plan, one of the first things you will likely consider is the price, especially if you are a small business owner.
 This is understandable because most small businesses operate on a limited budget.
 They need to use their limited resources where they will have the biggest impact.

 While downtime might not seem like a huge issue to bloggers for small businesses and online vendors downtime can affect conversion rates and sales by up to 30%.
-In a recent study by Hosting Canada they found that popular discount web hosting solutions had as low as 94-97% uptime which if measured out over a few months could mean several percentage lost in customers.
+In a recent study by Hosting Canada, they found that popular discount web hosting solutions had as low as 94-97% uptime which if measured out over a few months could mean several percentages lost in customers.